Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

 * **Description**

-    Get all offers which made the user for buying access or rights of contents
+    Get all offers which made the user for buying access or rights of profiles

-## Get all offers to buy content for cid
+## Get all offers by cid

 * **URL:** `/api/accounts/[public_key]/input-offers`